 Follow-up development procedures will also be standardized, although specific activities designed to improve performance may vary according to the individuals involved.
 These procedures are as follows:

 a.
-Any faculty member whose evaluation reflects a pattern of incompetent performance, continuing or repeated substantial neglect of professional responsibilities, or other good cause as agreed upon by the dean and chairperson/coordinator, will be informed in writing of deficiencies in teaching, creative activity or research, or service.
+Any faculty member whose evaluation reflects a pattern of incompetent performance, continuing or repeated substantial neglect of professional responsibilities, or other good cause as agreed to by the dean and Chair, will be informed in writing of deficiencies in teaching, creative activity or research, or service.

-A written program of development for a reasonable time, but no more than two years, will be established in consultation with the chairperson/coordinator and the faculty member.
-Each academic unit will develop pre-established procedures agreed upon by the voting members of the faculty member's academic unit for involving other faculty in the formulation of a written program of development when requested by the faculty member involved.
+A written program of development for a reasonable time, but no more than two years, will be established in consultation with the Chair and the faculty member.
+Each academic unit will develop pre-established procedures agreed to by the voting members of the faculty member's academic unit for involving other faculty in the formulation of a written program of development when requested by the faculty member involved.

 b.
-The faculty member and the chairperson/coordinator will continue to provide reports at the end of each semester summarizing progress toward development objectives.
-For the individual on a development program, the dean and the chairperson/coordinator will provide an evaluation report at the end of each academic semester to the individual, which will be reviewed by a committee of peers if so requested by the faculty member, and will be signed by the dean, chairperson/coordinator, and faculty member.
+The faculty member and the Chair will continue to provide reports at the end of each semester summarizing progress toward development objectives.
+For the individual on a development program, the dean and the Chair will provide an evaluation report at the end of each academic semester to the individual, which will be reviewed by a committee of peers if requested by the faculty member, and will be signed by the dean, Chair, and faculty member.

 6. Referral Decisions

 Consideration by the PSVPAA may result in one of the following decisions: